Ultimaker/Cura/docs/scene/scene.md

 **Note 2:** The ConvexHullNodes are not actually named after the object they decorate.
 Their names are used in the image to convey how the ConvexHullNodes are related to the objects in the scene.

 **Note 3:** The CuraSceneNode that holds the layer data (inside the BuildVolume) is created and destroyed according to the availability of sliced layer data provided by the CuraEngine.
-See [Layer Data](#layer-data) for more information.
+See the [LayerDataDecorator](#layerdatadecorator) for more information.

 Accessing SceneNodes in the Scene
 ----